VW602/mac-trash-empty/README.md

-The script provided is for emptying the Trash folder on a Mac using Python.
-It calls a shell command (rm -rf ~/.Trash/*) to remove all files and directories in the Trash.
-The os.system() function is used to execute this command.
-If the operation is successful, it prints a confirmation message.
-If there is an error (e.g., due to permission issues), it catches the exception and displays an error message.
-Be careful when using rm -rf, as it permanently deletes files without confirmation.
+This Python script empties the Trash folder on macOS by executing the shell command rm -rf ~/.Trash/*.
+It uses os.system() to run the command that recursively deletes all files in the Trash without any confirmation.
+The script includes error handling to catch potential issues (like permission errors) and prints success or error messages.
+Be cautious using this script as it permanently deletes files from the Trash without any opportunity to recover them.